 Wellbeing at the Orchard

-Wiltshire Wildlife Trust's Wellbeing at the Orchard project, which ran from July to October 2019 is aimed at people who are experiencing mental health issues.
+Wiltshire Wildlife Trust's Wellbeing at the Orchard project, which ran from July to November 2019 was aimed at people experiencing mental health issues.
 The project, based at Roundway Orchard in Devizes, featured eight weeks of outdoor activities including conservation, wild-cooking and nature-based craft.
-Designed to help improve mental wellbeing, the project also provides skills and knowledge on managing an orchard.

-Any Body Can Cook, want to run healthy eating courses for families on a low income at children’s centres in Chippenham and Corsham.
+Any Body Can Cook are running healthy eating courses for families on a low income at in Chippenham and Corsham.
 Their vision is to promote health equality across communities, with the ultimate aim being less visits to the GP and dentist, maintaining a healthy weight, better mental health and increased confidence.